headwirecom/aem-ide-tooling-4-intellij/Readme.md

 **1.0**:
 * Cleaning up Code
 * Improving Documentation
+* Fix issues with relative paths in the Plugin and AEMDC tool
+* Password shows if an entry was made w/o revealing its actual length
+*

 **0.7.3**
 * Working on integrating and testing latest Sling Tooling IDE code from Trunk